Here’s a brief listing of some of the bands with which I have played over the last 60+ years:

 Francisco.
 I played with several bands and played each club on several

 occasions.
 There were lots of jazz festivals in California.
 Playing with

 several bands, I played at least one festival a month during the summer

-San Francisco Yacht Club.
-We played in small groups -- a half our on one old
+the San Francisco Yacht Club.
+We played a half our on one boat, then

 In 1963 in Chicago, we played at a joint on Chicago Ave, between State &

 Wabash.
 We had just finished playing the Saints as our closing number.
 It